kattenk/ents.hs/readme.md

 <img src="assets/tutorial/raincube.gif" width="30%" height="30%">

-We can spawn a `Camera3D` to control the location of the 3D camera
+Spawn a `Camera3D` to control the location of the 3D camera
 ```haskell
 spawn (Camera3D 100) -- 100 is FOV
       (Position 0 0 0)